Krafpy/Island/README.md

 This template itself contains a very simple example intro that can be built and run directly.
-Of course when designing a real demo, you will want adapt, inline some of the code here in addition to writing your own (possibly in assembly).
+Of course when designing a real demo, you will want adapt, inline, rewrite or remove some of the code here in addition to writing your own (possibly in assembly).

 ## File structure

 - `main.c`: entrypoint, creates the window and starts the music and rendering loop;
 - `config.h`: global settings;
-- `glext.h` and `khrplatform.h`: self-contained interfaces for OpenGL functions;
+- `glext.h` and `khrplatform.h`: self-contained interfaces of OpenGL functions;
 - `fp.h`: useful set of approximate floats (by iq);
 - `intro.h`/`intro.c`: rendering initialisation and update;
 - `shader.inl`: the shaders' sources;